nolanfbetts/BrainAgeTutorial/README.md

 # BrainAgeTutorial
-Project for AI in Healther course as part of a Master's Program at UT Austin.
+Project for AI in Health care course as part of a Master's Program at UT Austin.
 This project leverages the OASIS dataset to try and predict brain age of patients using a CNN on brain scan MRIs

 This project implements a deep learning model to predict brain age from structural MRI scans.
 The model uses a 3D Convolutional Neural Network (CNN) with residual blocks to analyze brain MRI data and estimate the chronological age of subjects.